Henley Rowing Club

 Henley Rowing Club is a rowing club on the River Thames based on Wargrave Road, Henley-on-Thames, Oxfordshire.

 History

-The club was founded in 1839.
+The club was founded in 1839, thus making it one of the oldest rowing clubs in the Great Britain.

 The club were the Victor Ludorum champions at the 2014 British Rowing Junior Championships, 2016 British Rowing Junior Championships, 2017 British Rowing Junior Championships and 2018 British Rowing Junior Championships.